 Unless otherwise noted, cakes taste best at room temperature.
 (Love chocolate mousse cake cold though!)
 If you prepare cake one day ahead of time, you can bake and cool it, then cover it tightly and keep at room temperature.
 Fresh frosting tastes best, so assemble and frost the day of serving.
 If storing a frosted cake, keep it covered in the refrigerator.
 Set it on the counter before serving so it warms to room temperature.
 All of my cake recipes include make-ahead instructions.

 How do I cover a frosted cake without ruining the frosting?
 A cake carrier!
 I own a handful of these and they’re an absolute lifesaver when it comes to storing and transporting cakes.
 I recommend them in this Best Cake Baking Tools list, too.
 I also love this cupcake carrier for storing and transporting frosted cupcakes.
 And not just cupcakes/muffins—this carrier is also excellent for transporting 9×13-inch cakes, round pies, cookies, and more.

 11. Bonus Tip: Easy Decorating

 When it comes to cake decorating, I prefer classic and simple.
 This is mostly because I need more practice with intricate decor.
 But I’m an expert on EASY and BEAUTIFUL cake garnishes.
 Naked cake style is probably my favorite and requires zero special skill.
 Easy buttercream flowers only require 2 piping tips and I have a video tutorial showing you how to replicate this look.
 Or try two-toned frosting roses!
 Whipped cream swirls, as shown in my lemon cake, are just as lovely as they are easy.

-And here’s my piping 101 guide with my 5 favorite piping tips!
+And here’s my piping tips tutorial with my 5 favorite piping tips!